trulio2/PCSX2-Cheats/Readme.md

 - Make a playable enemy.
 Find where a character is created and swap the information of the model and animations of the enemy
 - 002F8D68 hints here

-Givew characters all skills, spells and attacks

-- Seems to be fixed, needs full run test